What to Do If Your Loan Application Is Rejected

 This applies to any type of loan you might apply for, including home and auto loans, credit cards, personal loans, and business loans.
 Whenever there is a disconnect between what you thought was possible and what your lender agrees to, it’s worth narrowing that gap.

 Find out why your loan application was not approved.
 Lenders are generally glad to give you an explanation and they’re required to provide certain disclosures, so there’s no reason not to find out.

 The most common reasons for being denied credit are:

-Examine your credit report, and ask lenders if you anticipate any problems.
-They’ll gladly explain what matters and what doesn’t, and how long you need to wait after certain events like foreclosure.
+Examine your credit report, and ask lenders if they anticipate any problems.
+They’ll gladly explain what matters and what doesn’t, and how long you need to wait after certain events like a foreclosure.
 It’s also worth asking what the lender wants to see for your debt to income ratios.

-If you use a small, local institution such as a local credit union, you might be able to speak with a lender directly to learn everything you need and get prepared before you fill out another application.
+If you use a small, local institution such as a local credit union, you might be able to speak with a lender directly to learn everything you need to be prepared before you fill out another application.

 You can also work through the following steps to clear up your finances and become a better loan candidate.

 Some initial steps are important for a healthy financial future, such as:

 - Fix errors: If you have errors in your credit report, fix them.
 You shouldn’t be held responsible for computer errors or somebody else’s actions.
 You have the right to have mistakes removed.
 With big purchases like a home purchase, you can get errors fixed and your credit score updated within a few days using rapid rescoring.

 - Pay off other debts: Your other loans could be part of the problem.
 Lenders look at how much you spend on debt repayment each month, so reducing that expense makes you look better as a borrower.